reema0814/mslearn-fabric/Instructions/Labs/05-analyze-spark.md

 ### Task 4: Explore data in a dataframe

-The dataframe object includes a wide range of functions that you can use to filter, group, and otherwise manipulate the data it contains.
+In this task, you will explore data within a dataframe to gain insights and understand its structure.
+The dataframe object offers various functions for filtering, grouping, and manipulating the data it contains, facilitating effective analysis.

 ### Filter a dataframe